 Maro’s Taverna consistently ranks as one of the best restaurants in Naxos.
 We were recommended this place by our hotel (and our hotel was located all the way in Agios Prokopios!) and it is a very popular option.

 This family-run taverna has been serving up simple Greek dishes in Naxos for three generations and they continue to delight both tourists and locals.
 Expect to wait for a table if you haven’t made a reservation.

 You can make a reservation by calling ahead +30 2285 025113.

 This is the only restaurant in all of Greece that not only offered us a free drink while we waited for our table, towards the end of our meal they offered us a second free drink (ok, just in time for the bill to come and the tips to be decided, but they were still free!).

 We had the lamb chops and the slow-roasted pork and both dishes were exceptional.
 The pork was so tender and juicy, and the sauce it was served with was packed with flavor.

 The prices are incredibly fair with almost all of the dishes on the menu costing under $10 and even beer and wine under $3 for a glass.

 5. Naxos Grill

-If you want a late-night kebab spot after you’ve enjoyed the beach and drinks near Agios Georgios or you are finishing a night out in Naxos town before heading back on the bus to the hotels by the beach, Naxos Grill is one of the best souvlaki restaurants in Naxos.
+If you want a late-night kebab spot after you’ve enjoyed the beach and drinks near Agios Georgios or you are finishing a night out in Naxos town before heading back on the bus to the hotels by the beach and want some spicy Greek food, Naxos Grill is one of the best souvlaki restaurants in Naxos.